 If you track your agents' performance, using the On-hold status allows you to filter out all On-hold tickets from performance tracking.
 You can also use the On-hold status to create a workflow for tickets that require input or a resolution from a third party.
 On Support Professional and Enterprise you have an additional reporting metric called On-hold time in hours.

-Enabling and disabling the On-hold status
+Activating and deactivating the On-hold status

-To enable or disable the On-hold status
+To activate or deactivate the On-hold status

-the options menu, then select
+- Beside the Status field, click the options menu, then select

-Field Values, select
+- Under Field Values, select Enable On-hold status.